Computer Communication Networks MSc

-A UK first or second class Honours degree or equivalent internationally recognised qualification usually in Electrical or Electronic Engineering; Computer Science; Information Systems; Mathematics or Physics.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, usually in Electrical or Electronic Engineering; Computer Science; Information Systems; Mathematics or Physics.
 Other qualifications and relevant experience will be assessed on an individual basis.

 Entry criteria are subject to review and change each academic year.

 If your country or institution is not listed or if you are not sure whether your institution is eligible, please contact Admissions

 This information is for guidance only by Brunel University London and by meeting the academic requirements does not guarantee entry for our courses as applications are assessed on case-by-case basis.

 - IELTS: 6 (min 5.5 in all areas)